-Thunderwave Thunderstorm
+In some cases, a spell has a name known for a certain class (such as the warlock’s shadow bolt being known as void bolt for priests), in which case the name is unchanged but the newer is referred to in Chapter 11.

 Spells not included in the above list that include their inventor’s name (Bigby’s Hand, Evard’s Black Tentacles) excises the inventor’s name (Hand, Black Tentacles, etc.), as detailed in Chapter 11.

 Magic and Mana.
 Some spells are changed in function or name.
 All such spells are referred to with their new names, rather than their old names.